ssj27072002/SanskritNet33/README.md

 Running in Google Colab (Recommended) Because the application handles GPU availability automatically (falling back to CPU if limits are reached), Colab is the easiest way to run the project.Open a new Google Colab Notebook.Run the ipynb file.

 Only First cell need to be run rest cells have model tried from scartch are working but no need from scratch.

+Running extra cells will need two files to upload that are provided in github repo.

 Install the dependencies:Bashpip install -r requirements.txt  # Or use the pip install command listed above